Ethan-H147/SeniorSeminar-Hu/README.md

 2023/1/24 Finished loading the choices but encountered a glitch that won't correctly print student's choices as an arraylist.

 2023/1/26 Fixed the glitch and loaded all the unpopular seminars into students' schedules.

+2023/1/30 Successfully placed the popular seminars into students' schedule, left 2 of their attends blank for later balance.
+Encountered a glitch that only works for the first conditiona; statement.